Preston Park, Stockton-on-Tees

 Preston Park (officially Preston Hall Park) is a 100 acre public park in Preston-on-Tees, England.
 It hosts multiple events each year and is located next to the River Tees.

+The land was originally a private residence with large grounds but has since become the property of Stockton-on-Tees Borough Council after being purchased from Sir Robert Ropner. and was redeveloped in 2010–12, with the museum reopening in 2012.

 Parking is free, but the Preston Park Museum & Grounds and Butterfly World have small admission charges.

-The land was originally a private residence with large grounds but has since become the property of Stockton-on-Tees Borough Council after being purchased from Sir Robert Ropner. and was redeveloped in 2010–12, with the Museum reopening in 2012.

 The museum has a volunteer community with its participants ranging from students to the retired.
-They carry out roles in the Museum such as gardening, gallery stewarding, supporting learning and costumed interpreters on the Victorian Street.
+They carry out roles in the museum such as gardening, gallery stewarding, supporting learning and costumed interpreters on the Victorian Street.

 Areas of interest

 Preston Park is made up of several diverse areas:

 Hall museum

 It was not until 1882, when the estate and lands were sold to Robert Ropner for the princely sum of £27,500 (£1,328,525.00 in modern money), that the Preston Hall building of today was built.

 Ropner was a wealthy shipping and industrial magnate and in common with the style of the times demanded a home to befit his status in society.
 Major alterations included the addition of a Winter Garden, Music Room, Billiard Room, entrance portico and extensive landscaped parkland – all ‘must haves’ of the Victorian age.

 The Hall & Park were served by legions of staff, from a butler and cook through to maids and stable hands.
 Gardeners would tend the grounds and supply the kitchen with produce from the walled garden, which was restored and reopened to the public in 2012.

 In 1937 the Hall & Park passed into the hands of a number of companies before being purchased by Stockton Corporation (now the Borough Council) in 1947.The site officially opened as Preston Hall Museum and Park in 1953 and has continued to bring pleasure to generations of visitors young and old ever since.

 Following a successful bid for funding from the Heritage Lottery Fund and Stockton-on-Tees Borough Council, the Museum and Park have recently reopened following extensive redevelopment work.
 The £7 million transformation has seen significant improvements to facilities, including better access, the repair and conservation of the Grade II listed building and the development of further features, interpretation and exhibits.

 Exhibits in the museum include the Yarm helmet, a c.
-10th-century Viking age helmet found in Yarm.
+10th-century Viking Age helmet found in Yarm.
 It is the first relatively complete Anglo-Scandinavian helmet found in Britain and only the second Viking helmet discovered in north-west Europe.